What is Recursive Function?

 - Sometimes it’s hard to understand the complex problems with recursion, whereas it’s pretty simple with iteration.

 - In some cases, recursion is a convenient and faster way to use it.

 - Very much useful in the traversal of the tree and binary search.

 Python Code – Recursion vs Iteration

-We understood what recursion is and how it works in Python, as we know all languages have different implementation of recursion for memory and computational optimizations.
+We understood what recursion is and how it works in Python, as we know all languages have different implementations of recursion for memory and computational optimizations.
 There can be a case where iteration would be faster than recursion.

-Here we would compare both recursion and iteration method to see how Python performs in both cases.
+Here we would compare both recursion and iteration methods to see how Python performs in both cases.

 1. Recursion Code for Factorial